Watch Six Nations Rugby on UK TV Abroad

 What Is Freely and Why It Works Well for the Six Nations

-Freely is a new way to watch free-to-air UK television entirely over the internet, without the need for an aerial or satellite dish.
+Freely is a new way to watch free-to-view UK television entirely over the internet — no aerial, no satellite dish.
 It brings together live BBC and ITV channels in one place, along with full catch-up and on-demand services.

 For the Six Nations, this works particularly well because coverage is shared between BBC and ITV.
-Freely allows you to switch between broadcasters easily, without juggling separate apps or inputs.
+Freely lets you switch between broadcasters easily, without juggling separate apps or inputs.
 Live matches, highlights and replays are all available through the same interface.

 Freely is now built into a growing number of new UK televisions.
 For existing TVs, the Netgem PLEIO Freely TV box provides the same experience via HDMI, making it easy to add Freely to any setup.
-When used with a VPN router and a UK residential IP, Freely works abroad just as it does in the UK, providing a stable and simple way to watch the Six Nations on a proper TV.
+Put it behind a VPN router with a UK residential IP and Freely works abroad just as it does at home — the simplest way to watch the Six Nations on a proper telly.

 Final Thoughts

-The Six Nations is one of the most watched rugby tournaments of the year, and it is also a time when streaming blocks are most frustrating.
+The Six Nations is one of the most watched rugby tournaments of the year, and it's also a time when streaming blocks are most frustrating.

-At Stream UK TV Abroad, we supply pre-configured VPN routers and Netgem PLEIO Freely TV boxes designed to work together, giving you a simple way to watch Six Nations rugby abroad without missing a match.
+At Stream UK TV Abroad, we supply pre-configured SmartHub VPN routers and Freely TV boxes — the Netgem PLEIO or the Manhattan Aero — designed to work together, giving you a simple way to watch Six Nations rugby abroad without missing a match.

 SmartHub Home VPN Router - Front